jacques/docs.npmjs.com/content/getting-started/what-is-npm.md

 To learn more about npm as a product, new features on the way, and interesting uses of npm, sign up for our newsletter at [npm-weekly](https://www.npmjs.com/npm-weekly).

 To explore additional features that you might wish to use as your project evolves, click [here] (https://www.npmjs.com/pricing).

+For details about setting up orgs, click [here](https://www.npmjs.com/docs/orgs).

+To learn more about npm Enterprise, click [here](https://npme.npmjs.com/docs).

+### CLI Reference Doc / Online Help

+While relevant CLI commands are covered throughout this user documentation, the CLI includes command line help, its own [documentation section, and instant help (man pages)](https://docs.npmjs.com/cli/help).
+When you click a doc about [any CLI command](https://docs.npmjs.com/cli/help-search), a list of all CLI commands appears in the left-hand side bar.
+You can also access the list of CLI commands by scrolling down [the first docs page](https://docs.npmjs.com/docs).